 - There is not much shade out there so please make sure you have sunscreen and hats.

 - There are some vending machines where you can get

 - There is a welcome drink again on offer and I suggest you opt for the water if you are low.

 - If you have time hire a bike and ride around the complex to see the other three ‘lesser’ temples.
 They are amazing.

 hepictures you want.
 Once you leave it is a long way back.

 There is nothing like seeing a place you have seen on Instagram with your own eyes and there is nothing like learning how a place is so special to the people of the country you are in while you are wandering it.
-Prambanan does not and will not disappoint, it should be on your bucketlist destinations.
+Prambanan does not and will not disappoint, a Prambanan temple Tour should be on your bucket list destinations.

-Dont forget to follow us on Trip Advisor for more review
+Don’t forget to follow us on Trip Advisor for more reviews

 We hope you enjoyed this article from Wyld Family Travel.
 Please find 2 more articles on below for your reading enjoyment.
 Just click the description to read.

 More about the Author